iorchard/sparring/README.rst

 To run all test suites in funcbot::

-   $ sparring --funcbot
+   $ sparring --run-funcbot

 To run only identity and network test suites in funcbot::

-   $ sparring --funcbot identity network
+   $ sparring --run-funcbot identity network